gilanglahat22/Contour-Segment/README.md

 2. **Draw segments**: Click and drag to create line segments
 3. **Grid snapping**: Enable "Snap to Grid" for precise drawing
 4. **View grid**: Toggle "Show Grid" to see the grid

+### Segment Management

+The application now includes a dedicated segment management panel that allows you to:

+1. **Add Segments**:
+   - Select segment type (Line or Arc)
+   - Enter coordinates for line segments (start/end points)
+   - Enter parameters for arc segments (center, radius, angles)
+   - Click "Add Segment" to append to the contour

+2. **Insert Segments**:
+   - Set the insertion position using the position spinner
+   - Enter segment parameters as above
+   - Click "Insert Segment" to insert at the specified position

+3. **Remove Segments**:
+   - Set the position of the segment to remove
+   - Click "Remove Segment" to delete the segment at that position

+4. **Validation Status**:
+   - Real-time display of contour validity status
+   - Shows whether the contour is valid and closed
+   - Color-coded status indicators (green=valid, yellow=valid but open, red=invalid)

+### Contour Validation

+The application implements intelligent contour validation with caching:

+- **Sequential Connection**: All segments must be connected end-to-begin (within epsilon tolerance)
+- **Caching**: Validation results are cached to avoid recalculation
+- **Real-time Updates**: Validation status updates automatically when segments are modified
+- **Visual Feedback**: Status bar and validation panel show current contour state

 ### Navigation